Scientific Exploration Pipelines¶

 For pipelines that execute programs written in statically typed languages (e.g. C++), these types of tools are not a good fit and other “full system” virtualization solutions such as Docker or Vagrant might be a better alternative.
 For an example of such a pipeline, see here.

-Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository frequently with the purpose of catching errors as early as possible.
-The pipelines associated with an article can also benefit from CI.
-If the output of a pipeline can be verified and validated by codifying any expectation, in the form of a unit test (a command returning a boolean value), this can be verified on every change to a pipeline repository.
+Continuous Integration (CI) is a development practice where developers integrate and deploy code frequently with the purpose of catching errors as early as possible.
+The pipelines associated to an article can benefit from using CI services.
+If the output of a pipeline can be verified and validated by codifying any expectation, in the form of a unit test (a command returning a boolean value), this can be tested on every change to pipeline scripts.

 Travis CI is an open-source, hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.
 Alternatives to Travis CI are CircleCI and CodeShip.
 Other self-hosted solutions exist such as Jenkins.
 Each of these services require users to specify and automate tests using their own configuration files (or domain specific languages).

-Popper can be seen as a service-agnostic way of automating tests that
+Popper can be seen as a service-agnostic way of automating the

-can run on multiple CI services with minimal effort.
+execution of a pipeline on CI services with minimal effort.
 The

-of a pipeline and validations associated to them is a first-class
+the concept of a pipeline and validations associated to them is a

-citizen in Popper, we can not only check that a pipeline can execute
+first-class citizen in Popper, we can not only check that a pipeline

 Reprozip / Sciunit¶